AlbyYuggle/passport-photo-generator/README.md

 2) Modify model_name in rotatedetect.py to "u2netp" to use the smaller already included model(u2netp.pth) instead.

-then, initialize the server using the app.js file.
+then, initialize the server using the app.js file and access the site through http://localhost:3000/.

 ## U-2 Net Citation: